 Sometimes an ultrasound will be performed in conjunction with a blood test, and in a few cases, more advanced imaging techniques such as CT, MRI or venogram are utilized to look at the deeper veins in the pelvis or chest.

 Ultrasound can see a blood clot blocking the flow of blood in the both the deep and superficial veins.
 It is an accurate test, and is safe in almost all patients.

-Our office is equipped to diagnose and manage DVT.
-This is generally done with a vascular ultrasound examination of the leg veins to search for blood clots.
 When a DVT is discovered, we work with your physicians to manage the DVT and minimize potential for complications.
+This often includes use of compression stockings, medications, and routine check-ups.

-To learn more about DVT diagnostics at one of our Oregon vein specialty centers, request a consultation with one of our specialists, or call our office at (541) 382-8346 to make an appointment.
-You can read more about deep vein thrombosis here: Understanding DVT
+To learn more about DVT diagnostics at one of our Oregon vein specialty centers, request a consultation with one of our specialists, or call 1-800-VEIN-DOC to make an appointment.